 - Planar scenes are hard to work with as the focal length can not be determined

-- Reflective surfaces (mirrors) and transparent objects can be problematic for models of objects
+- Reflective surfaces (mirrors), surfaces with no color variation and transparent objects can be problematic for object (non-terrain) models.

 - Subject must be stationary.
 Movement changes the positions of the definition points from photo to photo

-- Keep photos less that 3200 pixels in length or width (VisualSFM)
+- Keep photos less that 3200 pixels in length or width (VisualSFM/Sift limitation)